Mental Health Facilities Buckhannon, WV

 Appalachian Community Health Center Barbour County Office - 16.4 miles from Buckhannon, WV

 Appalachian Community Health Center Barbour County Office is one of mental health facilities in Belington, West Virginia, located at 124 Greystone Court, 26250 zip code.
 Appalachian Community Health Center Barbour County Office provides outpatient treatment.
-Appalachian Community Health Center Barbour County Office provides dialectical behavior therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided at Appalachian Community Health Center Barbour County Office include suicide prevention services, intensive case management and family psychoeducation.
+Appalachian Community Health Center Barbour County Office provides individual psychotherapy, cognitive behavioral therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Additional services provided at Appalachian Community Health Center Barbour County Office include intensive case management, suicide prevention services and psychosocial rehabilitation services.

 Learn More